camspiers/silverstripe-twig/README.md

 After completing this step, navigate in Terminal or similar to the SilverStripe root directory and run `composer install` or `composer update` depending on whether or not you have composer already in use.

 ##Getting started

-If you are not familiar with Twig, check out the [docs](http://twig.sensiolabs.org/).

 ###What to name and where to put your templates